-The Master of Arts in Counseling: Specialization in Rehabilitation Counseling program is designed to provide students with a foundation in theories and methods of counseling psychology with practical, supervised training in counseling psychology techniques, in addition to specific training in the field of rehabilitation counseling.
-The program combines the best features of a traditional counseling psychology program with Adler School's emphasis on the education and training in socially responsible practice, systems change, and leadership in service to individuals with disabilities.

-This comprehensive graduate program can be completed in 24 months of full-time attendance.
-Graduates of the program are well prepared for a wide variety of community mental health positions in human service agencies and organizations in both the public and private sectors.
+The MACR program is designed to provide students with a foundation in theories and methods of counseling with practical, supervised training in counseling techniques, in addition to specific training in the field of rehabilitation counseling.
+The program combines the best features of a traditional counseling program with Adler University's emphasis on education and training in socially responsible practice, systems change, and leadership in service to individuals with disabilities.
+Graduates of the program are well prepared for a wide variety of rehabilitation counseling and community mental health positions in human service agencies and organizations in both the public and private sectors.